mohammadthoby/Supermarket-Grocery-Sales-Tamilnadu/README.md

 A) The Supermart Grocery Sales dataset contains daily customer transaction data for a store in a certain region from 2015- 2018.
 This dataset includes detailed records of every purchase made by customers over that four-year period

+B) This data analysis project was developed using Python and leverages the following set of libraries:

+*Data Processing*:
+    *Pandas*: The primary library used for data cleaning, manipulation, and analysis.
+    *NumPy*: Used to support efficient numerical operations on the dataset.

+*Data Visualization*:
+    *Matplotlib & Seaborn*: Used to generate various plots and visualizations that assist with Exploratory Data Analysis (EDA).

+*Modeling & Metrics*:
+    *Scikit-learn*: Used to implement Machine Learning algorithms.
+Specific modules used include:
+         `KMeans` for customer segmentation.
+         `StandardScaler` for data normalization.
+         `silhouette_score` for evaluating the clustering model.

+*Additional Functions*:
+    *datetime*: Used for working with time-based data from the 'Order Date' column.

-B) This dataset has 14 columns that contain information about:
+C) This dataset has 14 columns that contain information about:

 1. Order ID
 2. Customer Name